Monday, April 11, 2016

 • Fear of Soviet domination brought the cycle to an end.

-Yet on a tour I guided to the Normandy beaches some French visitors refused to leave the bus to visit the German soldiers' graveyard, and my 20-year-old German cousins fear being called Nazis if they come to France.
+Yet on a tour I guided to the Normandy beaches some French visitors refused to leave the bus to visit German soldiers' tombs, and my 20-year-old German cousins fear being called Nazis if they come to France.

 # # #